In this article, the author has explained differences between alkali and base.

-There are many misconceptions about what an alkali is.
+There are many misconceptions about what an alkali and base is.
 An alkali is not the same as a base, and they do not have very similar properties.
 In this blog post, we will discuss the Difference Between Alkali and Base to help you understand more about these two substances and how they work together in chemistry experiments.

 Watch the video to better understand the difference between alkali and bases